donaldlab/OSPREY3/doc/content/contributing/architecture/performance.md

 Parallel tasks read these objects without sychronizing since there's no possiblity of a race.

-For varying objects like conformations, or lists of position interations, these objects are created as part of a task definition and moved across threads with the task, so no two threads can access it at once (outside of the `TaskExecutor` system).
+For varying objects like conformations, or lists of position interactions, these objects are created as part of a task definition and moved across threads with the task, so no two threads can access it at once (outside of the `TaskExecutor` system).
 Other varying objects are created wholly whithin the task as it executes, and are